hanpari/sovereign/source/02/052_drama.md

 But Samara did not look disappointed, wearing a cold, calculating expression.

-"What if I let you kill my auntie and her dog today?" she suggested cooly.
+"What if I let you kill my auntie and her dog today?" she suggested contemplatively.
 "Was a mistake to keep the history unaltered, playing my part accordingly and truthfully?
 What about you, Sava?
 Can't you just shut up and be thankful for the rare opportunity?
 Am I not the only love of your life?"

 "The only love?
 Sounds so noble and haughty," Gromov grinned, even though he did not find it funny at all.
 "I've never admitted this."

-"Neither have I. I repeat, Sava.
+"Neither have she," Samara replied.
+"I repeat, my Sava.
 We have both a rare opportunity.
 So I ask once again.
-Should I marry Peter?"
+Should she have married Peter?"

+Gromov did not miss how she switched pronouns.

-"The answer stays the same, Samara.
-You should marry him.
-You've already done so."
+"The answer stays the same, my beautiful imposter.
+She should've married him.
+She's already done so."

 Back then, when Gromov had refused to confess his true feeling, the real Samara did not insisted, letting the matter slip as if it had never happened.
 Neither of them had crossed the thin line of expressing their affection explicitly.

 "So be it!"

 This dreamland Samara failed to reveal the tenderness of the real one, lacking the gentle confusion of the original.
-There was something inhuman in her motionless gaze, almost as if the was a sister to Doll, a robot sent from a distant past.
-A mere talking statue.
+There was something inhuman in her motionless gaze, almost as if the was a sister to Doll, a robot sent from a distant past, a mere talking statue.

 Without a warning, her skin changed color, turning into the dark blue.
-Certain sharpness, alwas present in her features, became more prominent, and the whites of her green eyes blackened.
+Certain sharpness, alwas present in Samara's features, became more prominent, and the whites of her green eyes blackened.

 "Do you recognize me?"

+"Recognize you?"

-When Gromov was about fifteen, he read a comic book.
-The book was not special, but
+When Gromov was about fifteen, he bought a comic book, attracted to devil-like female protagonist on its cover.
+With a romance between a superhero and vilainess, the book was by no means special, but it managed impressed the teenage boy greatly.

+During its final scene, after the hero refused to become the king of Hell and lead an invasion to the mortal world, together with her beloved demoness, young Gromov doubted this man's decision.

+"If I were him, I would never leave you," Gromov promised with all sincerity of a fifteen-years-old, boiling vessel of roaring hormones.
+Infatuated by the demonesses, he became a fan of the series, only to realize she would never appear again, having served her purpose only once.

+Needless to say, he had long forgotten about her.
+The only living soul knowing of the secret love was Andrey.
+Since the very day Gromov had shared the torn-out picture with that jerk, Andrey kept calling him His Majesty.

+"So you are the Queen of Darkness now?"
+Gromov inquired, chuckling.

+Samara stayed unmoved.
+"The system is trying to find you an appropriate match," she informed him rather impartially.
+"The compatibility rate has reached eighty percents.
+Motivation sufficient."